TheMajesticBob-2-0/Stuff/edi-guide.md

 ## Nature and chill
 ### [Princes Street Gardens](https://maps.app.goo.gl/uFDVivB1YNwvAPoT9)
-A neat little park along the [Princes St.](#princes-St\.), worth checking out as you're walking around
+A neat little park along the [Princes St.](#princes-st), worth checking out as you're walking around
 ### [Flower Clock](https://maps.app.goo.gl/eEebeH51YtHMKkFk9)
 A large analogue clock made of flowers, apparently since 1903.
 ### [Calton Hill](https://maps.app.goo.gl/ADzzRGDLNp4SobhG7)
-A small hill just at the end of [Princes St.][#princes-st\.].
+A small hill just at the end of [Princes St.][#princes-st].
 Offers a nice little view, there's a cafe and a few monuments on top
 ### [Arthur's Seat](https://maps.app.goo.gl/9SkP7xZFgxTRY749A)
 Much bigger hill, visible from almost everywhere else in the city as long as you're not tucked in between buildings.
 Amazing view of the whole city and further, very windy on top, takes a couple hours to get to the peak.